gopala-kr/ai-applications/README.md

 -------------

-### Supervised, Unsupervised and Reinforcement learning methods, categories, algorithms and applications
+### Methods, categories, algorithms and applications

 [Back to Top](#contents)